MonoGame/MonoGame/Documentation/porting_xna.md

 DirectX9 interprets UV coordinates differently from other graphics API's.
 This is typically referred to as the half-pixel offset.
-MonoGame supports replicating XNA behavior (currently only on OpenGL platforms) by setting the `UseStandardPixelAddressing` flag in `GraphicsDeviceManager` to `false`.
-This flag is set to `true` by default to encourage users to use the modern style of pixel addressing.
+MonoGame supports replicating XNA behavior (currently only on OpenGL platforms) by setting the `PreferHalfPixelOffset` flag in `GraphicsDeviceManager` to `true`.
+This flag is set to `false` by default to encourage users to use the modern style of pixel addressing.
-DirectX platforms will ignore setting the `UseStandardPixelAddressing` flag and will always render with a half pixel offset compared to XNA.
+DirectX platforms will ignore setting the `PreferHalfPixelOffset` flag and will always render with a half pixel offset compared to XNA.
 This is usually not noticeable.

+This value is passed to `UseHalfPixelOffset` in `GraphicsDevice`.
+If `UseHalfPixelOffset` is `true` you have to add half-pixel offset to a Projection matrix.

 `SpriteBatch` rendering is not affected by the flag.
 Regardless of what value the flag has, `SpriteBatch` will render things exactly the same as in XNA.

-If you migrated your game from XNA and some things seem blurred out or very slightly offset, you may want to try to disable the `UseStandardPixelAddressing` flag.
+If you migrated your game from XNA and some things seem blurred out or very slightly offset, you may want to try to enable the `PreferHalfPixelOffset` flag.